aj-alonso/filtration_domination/README.md

 paper

-"Filtration-Domination in Bifiltered Graphs" by Ángel Javier Alonso, Michael Kerber, and Siddharth Pritam.
+"Filtration-Domination in Bifiltered Graphs"

 The code also includes utilities to handle bifiltered graphs, compute its clique complexes, and run mpfree.
 See the documentation below.